tiepdotme/samwize.com/_posts/2016-02-03-adding-header-footer-to-uicollectionview-using-storyboard.markdown

 categories: [iOS]
 ---

-There are a few tutorials on on `UICollectionView` which you teach you to programatically create a header/footer view as a subclass of `UICollectionReusableView`.
+There are a few tutorials on on `UICollectionView` which you teach you to programmatically create a header/footer view as a subclass of `UICollectionReusableView`.

 I love to use storyboard, so this is a tutorial to provide the steps to adding a header view (footer is similar) to a `UICollectionView`.